zhaozhiming/coder/docs/templates/resource-metadata.md

 # Resource Metadata

 Expose key workspace information to your users via [`coder_metadata`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/metadata) resources in your template code.
+Additionally, metadata can be used to modify (or hide) resources displayed in the dashboard.

 ![ui](../images/metadata-ui.png)